2nd Canadian Division during World War II: The Channel Ports and the Scheldt

-Throughout September and October 1944, the First Canadian Army moved along the coast of France with the aim of securing the Channel Ports.
+In September 1944, the First Canadian Army moved along the coast of France with the aim of securing the Channel Ports.
 On 1 September, while the 3rd Division made for Boulogne and Calais, the 2nd Division entered Dieppe, encountering virtually no resistance.
-Five days later they were tasked by Montgomery and Crerar with retaking Dunkirk.
-Heavy fighting around the outskirts would hold the division for several days but, by 9 September, the 5th Brigade had captured the port.
-The Dunkirk perimeter was handed over to the British on 15 September, and the 2nd Division made for Antwerp.
+Five days later, the division was tasked by Montgomery and Crerar with taking Dunkirk.
+The 5th Brigade captured Bourbourg and Loon-Plage and contained the roughly 10,000-strong Dunkirk garrison, while the 6th Brigade cleared Bray-Dunes and Ghyvelde.
+On 15 September, the division was ordered to Antwerp; it handed the Dunkirk sector to the British 4th Special Service Brigade on 18 September.
+Dunkirk remained in German hands until the end of the war.

 Although the Belgian White Brigade, the 11th Armoured Division, and elements of the British 3rd Infantry Division had entered Antwerp as early as 4 September, taking the city and docks, a strategic oversight meant that the nearby bridges over the Albert Canal were not seized, leaving the Germans in control of the Scheldt estuary.
-The failure to make an immediate push on the estuary ensured the strategically vital port would remain useless until the Scheldt was cleared.
-Strong formations of the German Fifteenth Army, which had withdrawn from the Pas de Calais, were able to consolidate their positions on the islands of South Beveland and Walcheren, as well as the Albert Canal directly northwest of Antwerp, and were further reinforced by elements of General Kurt Student's First Parachute Army.
+The failure to make an immediate push on the estuary ensured that the strategically vital port would remain useless until the Scheldt was cleared.
+Strong formations of the German Fifteenth Army, which had withdrawn from the Pas-de-Calais, were able to consolidate their positions on the islands of South Beveland and Walcheren, as well as along the Albert Canal directly northwest of Antwerp, and were further reinforced by elements of General Kurt Student's First Parachute Army.

-During the initial phases of the battle, the 2nd Canadian Infantry Division sought to force a crossing of the Albert Canal.
-On 2 October, the entire First Canadian Army—under the temporary command of General Simonds—moved against the German defences.
-Two days later, 2nd Division had cleared the canal, and was moving northwest towards South Beveland and Walcheren Island.
-On Friday, 13 October, later known as "Black Friday", the 5th Brigade's Black Watch attacked positions near the coast, losing all four company commanders and over 200 men.
-Three days later, the Calgary Highlanders conducted a more successful offensive, capturing the initial objective of Woensdrecht.
-Simultaneously, the 3rd Canadian Infantry Division and the 4th Canadian (Armoured) Division captured Bergen, cutting off South Beveland and Walcheren from reinforcement.
+During the initial phases of the battle, the 2nd Canadian Infantry Division forced crossings of the Albert Canal and Antwerp–Turnhout Canal.
+With General Simonds temporarily commanding First Canadian Army, the division began its advance north from Antwerp towards the South Beveland isthmus on 2 October.
+By 6 October, it had crossed the Dutch frontier, but German resistance then stiffened around Woensdrecht.
+On Friday, 13 October, later known as "Black Friday", the 5th Brigade's Black Watch attacked along the railway embankment west of Woensdrecht; all four rifle-company commanders became casualties, and the battalion suffered 145 casualties.
+Three days later, the Royal Hamilton Light Infantry seized Woensdrecht after close fighting and held it against counterattacks.
+Beginning on 20 October, the 4th Canadian Armoured Division advanced towards Bergen op Zoom to clear the 2nd Division's flank; the movement helped force the Germans to withdraw from the Woensdrecht area.
+On 24 October, the 4th Brigade began Operation Vitality, advancing across the isthmus into South Beveland; the armoured division entered Bergen op Zoom on 27 October.
+By 31 October, the 2nd Division had cleared South Beveland and reached the eastern end of the Walcheren Causeway.